🛎️ High demand! Book your tuktuk now 🛺

 Author: Lavanya Arora : Website Instagram

-We could probably end this article in a single sentence: just pack your bags and come over.
+We could probably end this Sri Lanka seasonal travel guide article in a single sentence: just pack your bags and come over.
 The weather’s always incredible.
 Okay, that’s two sentences but the sentiment still holds true.
 Thanks to its unique geographical positioning, Sri Lanka can be explored at any time of the year.
 You may call us biased for saying so but that’s what Lonely Planet and Conde Nast Traveller, only two of the best magazines that have travel in their very DNA, have to say about our country.

 So, whether you’re only wondering about coming here, or have multiple tabs open with search results for “best time to visit Sri Lanka”, or are already seated at the boarding gate about to take off from your home country, we’ve got you covered.
 Here’s a thorough Sri Lanka seasonal travel guide that will help you plan and make your stay in the country easier.

-Sri Lanka’s weather overview
+Sri Lanka’s Weather Overview

-Thanks to its unique geography, the weather in Sri Lanka can be starkly different across different regions at the same time of the year.
-When it starts raining in the southern and western regions in May, the eastern parts of the country offer travellers open blue skies to bask in the sun.
-Read on to know more about the seasons in Sri Lanka and the best time to visit each region in the country.
+Thanks to its unique geography, the weather in Sri Lanka can vary significantly across regions, even during the same time of year.
+For example, when it starts raining in the southern and western regions in May, the eastern parts of the country offer travellers open blue skies and perfect sunshine.

 Peak Season: December to April